Skip navigation

 Dealer Exception

-A dealer is not required to file Form 130-U (PDF) or to pay tax on a motor vehicle received in an even trade when the dealer holds that motor vehicle exclusively for resale and not for the dealer’s own use.
+A dealer is not required to file Form 130-U (PDF) or pay tax on a motor vehicle received in an even exchange when the dealer holds that motor vehicle exclusively for resale and not for the dealer’s own use.

-Examples of Transactions That Are Not Even Trades
+Examples of Scenarios That Are Not Even Exchanges

-Example 1 – David swapped motor vehicles with Laurie, but also gave her $2,000.
-The motor vehicle David traded to Laurie is worth $8,000, while the motor vehicle Laurie traded to David is worth $10,000.
-Is this an even trade or do SPV procedures apply?
+Scenario 1 – David swapped motor vehicles with Laurie, but also gave her $2,000.
+The motor vehicle David exchanged with Laurie is worth $8,000, while the motor vehicle Laurie exchanged with David is worth $10,000.
+Why is this not an even exchange?

-Answer – An even trade involves only the exchange of motor vehicles.
-In this example, David gave Laurie $2,000 as part of the transaction, so this is not an even trade.
+Answer – An even exchange involves only the exchange of motor vehicles.
+In this example, David gave Laurie $2,000 as part of the transaction, so this is not an exchange of only motor vehicles.
 SPV procedures may apply.
 David receives a trade-in credit of $8,000.

-Example 2 – How is the tax calculated when two individuals trade motor vehicles and there is other consideration involved?
-For example, Don has a $5,000 vehicle with a $1,500 lien and Michelle has a vehicle worth $3,000.
-They trade motor vehicles.
+Scenario 2 – Don has a $5,000 vehicle with a $1,500 lien, and Michelle has a vehicle worth $3,000.
+They exchange motor vehicles.
 Michelle assumes the $1,500 lien on the motor vehicle from Don.
+Why is this not an even exchange?

 96-254